August 22, 2017

 Download jscrambler.json

 Once you’re inside the app, select the Application Modes and the Transformations you want to apply (or select a template).
-Once that’s done, download your selections to a jscrambler.json file by clicking on the blue download icon.
+Once that’s done, download your selections to a jscrambler.json file by clicking on the lower cogwheel in the top right corner of the screen, then selecting “Download Settings in JSON”.
+It will give you 2 options, No Secrets or All Parameters.
+Since the Jscrambler secrets are required to use the CLI, for the sake of this tutorial, you can download the file with All Parameters.

 Installing the CLI